fazer06/micro-shop/README.md

 # MicroShop

-    This was the additional resources in the building with active record section, because i needed to dive deeper into relationships, its something i've had a hard time getting my head around.
+    This was the additional resources in the building with active record section because i needed to dive deeper into relationships, its something i've had a hard time getting my head around.

 ### http://tutorials.jumpstartlab.com/topics/models/relationships.html